mvolkmann/blog/src/flutter.md

 | {% aTargetBlank "https://api.flutter.dev/flutter/widgets/Table-class.html", "Table" %}               | similar to `GridView`, but is more configurable and doesn't scroll                     |
 | {% aTargetBlank "https://api.flutter.dev/flutter/widgets/Wrap-class.html", "Wrap" %}                 | arranges widgets horizontally or vertically and wraps to a new row or column as needed |

-Details for some of the the multi-child layout widgets are provided below.
+Details for some of the multi-child layout widgets are provided below.

 ##### Column Widget